alphagov/prometheus-aws-configuration-beta/README.md

 ## AWS Vault tips

 Every time you execute AWS vault it may ask for the credentials to access the keychain.

-To avoid this, we can follow the next steps (in OS X):

-1. Open the 'Keychain Access' utility.
-2. In the menu select "File > Add Keychain..."
-3. Select the "aws-vault.keychain".
-It can be found in `~/Library/Keychains/`.
-4. Once it is added, right click in it (it shows in the left hand side under 'Keychains') and select `Change Settings for Keychain aws-vault`.
-5. Uncheck `Lock after X minutes of inactivity` and `Look when sleeping`

-After this change, your credentials should be only asked the first time you use the tool after start/restart the machine.
+You should click "Always Allow" when aws-vault asks to access items in the `aws-vault` keychain, so that you don't have to retype your password for every aws-vault operation.

+You should ensure that your aws-vault keychain has sensible locking behaviour.
+By default it should lock whenever your laptop goes to sleep or after 5 minutes of inactivity.
+You can change this in Keychain Access.

 ## ECS